Josh Jung Player Props: Rangers vs. Angels

 - The pitching staff for the Angels has a collective nine K/9, which ranks 12th in the league.

-- The Angels have the 11th-ranked team ERA across all league pitching staffs (3.92).
+- The Angels have a 3.85 team ERA that ranks 11th among all MLB pitching staffs.

-- The Angels give up the eighth-fewest home runs in baseball (31 total, one per game).
+- The Angels allow the eighth-fewest home runs in baseball (31 total, 0.9 per game).

-- Anderson (1-0 with a 5.74 ERA and 18 strikeouts in 26 2/3 innings pitched) gets the start for the Angels, his sixth of the season.
+- The Angels are sending Detmers (0-2) to the mound for his sixth start of the season.
+He is 0-2 with a 4.85 ERA and 31 strikeouts through 26 2/3 innings pitched.

-- In his last time out on Saturday, April 29 against the Milwaukee Brewers, the left-hander threw 6 2/3 innings, allowing one earned run while surrendering five hits.
+- In his most recent time out on Saturday, the lefty went 4 1/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering four hits.

-- The 33-year-old has amassed an ERA of 5.74, with 6.1 strikeouts per nine innings, in five games this season.
-Opponents are batting .290 against him.
+- The 23-year-old has put up an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.